golemhq/golem-tests/README.md

 For example: for Mac, the chrome_driver_path should be:
 ```
-"chrome_driver_path": "./drivers/mac/chromedriver_mac_2.32",
+"chromedriver_path": "./drivers/mac/chromedriver_mac_2.32",
 ```

-And so on..
+And the same applies for the other browser webdrivers.

 # Start the web module